 - (2) A pedestrian travelling along a road- - (a) must keep as far to the left or right side of the road as is practicable; and - (ab) must, when moving forward, face approaching traffic that is moving in the direction opposite to which the pedestrian is travelling, unless it is impracticable to do so; and - (b) must not travel on the road alongside more than 1 other pedestrian or vehicle travelling on the road in the same direction as the pedestrian, unless the pedestrian is overtaking other pedestrians.

-pedestrian does not include a person travelling in or on a wheeled recreational device or wheeled toy.
+pedestrian does not include a person-

+- (a) travelling in or on a wheeled recreational device or wheeled toy; or - (b) using a personal mobility device.